Stress Can Increase Your Risk for Heart Disease

 worrying about not having enough money or the death of a loved one.
 Stress can also

 come from less dramatic causes, like everyday obligations and pressures, that make

 Your body’s response to stress is supposed to protect you.
 But, if it's constant,

 it can harm you.
 The hormone cortisol is released in response to stress.
 Studies suggest

 that the high levels of cortisol from long-term stress can increase blood cholesterol,

-triglycerides, and blood pressure.
-These are common risk factors for heart disease.
+triglycerides, blood sugar, and blood pressure.
+These are common risk factors for

-This stress can also cause changes that promote the buildup of plaque deposits in
+heart disease.
+This stress can also cause changes that promote the buildup of plaque

 In addition, people who have a lot of stress may smoke or choose other unhealthy ways

 Common responses to stress include: